RuurdBijlsma/PhotosWatcher/README.md

 2. Configure `config.js`
 3. `npm start`

 This will install the dependencies and make the program start watching the given folder for changes, newly added photos will be processed as described above.

 ## Todo

 * Database integration (add entry with metadata when adding media item)
 * Better handling of burst / portrait photos
 * (Repeatedly) check for any files in media folder that haven't been processed yet
+* Probably much more...